The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: Cosmic shear analysis with 37 and 39 parameters

 First, we use the nested sampler \texttt{PolyChord} \citep{Handley15,Handley15b} to sample the posterior distribution and run the inference pipeline within Cobaya \citep{Torrado21}, using \texttt{CAMB} to predict the matter power spectrum.
 We run \texttt{PolyChord} with default settings on 48 CPU cores twice, each time assuming either $\Lambda$CDM or $w_0w_a$CDM.
 Since we found the values of the evidence to fluctuate significantly between different runs, we repeated the process three times for each model, quoting the mean and standard deviation of the $\log$ evidence, and the average time to obtain the Bayes factor.

 Second, we compare this ``traditional`` approach with our ``future'' paradigm, which replaces \texttt{CAMB} with the \texttt{CosmoPower-JAX} emulator, rewrites the likelihood in the auto-differentiable language \texttt{JAX}, making use of \texttt{jax-cosmo}, samples the posterior distribution with NUTS implemented in \texttt{NumPyro}, accelerated by automatic differentiation, and computes a robust estimate of the evidence from posterior samples using the learned harmonic mean implemented in \texttt{harmonic}.
 We run the NUTS chains in parallel on 12 A100 80GB GPUs, collecting 60 chains of 2000 samples each (after 400 samples of warm-up) for both $\Lambda$CDM and $w_0w_a$CDM.
+As in \cite{CPJ}, parallelization is obtained by running multiple chains on each GPU.
 For \texttt{harmonic}, we train a rational-quadratic spline flow \citep{durkan2019neural}, consisting of 4 layers and 64 spline bins, on a single GPU.
 We separate the NUTS samples into a training set the flow is trained on and an inference set that is used for estimation.
 We use $30\%$ of chains for training and the remaining $70\%$ for inference to compute the evidence on 48 CPUs with temperature $T=0.8$.

 Third, the evidence can also be estimated directly from the normalizing flow in an approach introduced by \citet{SpurioMancini23}, and further discussed in \citet{polanska2024learned}, called the ``na\"ive flow estimator''.
 Since the flow is a normalized approximation of the posterior, the expectation of the ratio of the unnormalized posterior density and the flow density should be the evidence itself.
 This can be estimated via a Monte Carlo expectation as the mean of the ratios evaluated across samples from the posterior.
 In contrast to the learned harmonic mean, this approach is highly sensitive to the flow being a close approximation of the posterior and consequently can suffer from a large bias and variance.
 We also consider this method of estimating the evidence to demonstrate the need for an alternative principled estimator of the evidence, as provided by the learned harmonic mean.
 We compare the results obtained replacing \texttt{harmonic} with the na\"ive flow estimator on the same NUTS samples and hardware.